mwall-dev/block_dungeon/README.md

 ## Game Instructions
 The aim of the game is simple; push all stone blocks onto the blue tiles to complete the level.
+Avoid enemies and use different blocks to your advantage.

-### Undo
+### Tips
+Press Z to undo your move.

+Press R to restart a level.

+Press N to skip to the next level.